Back in the shit

 Under: Winter | 6 Comments »

 Well, don’t say I didn’t warn you.
-First, it’s not a shed – it’s a plastic dumpster (whose assembly you can watch in my foolish video).
+First, it’s not a shed – it’s a plastic dumpster (whose assembly you can ).
 Second, it’s a bloody disgrace.

 I don’t do tidy.
 Tidy’s for tedious tossers.
 Sorry, but there it is.
 Apologies to all the tedious tossers I count among my friends.
 I love you guys.
 I know it’s a sickness.